 Especially for Dads:

-- Luis Vasquez, Father Outreach Worker (email@example.com) – The Agenda for Children Literacy Initiative and the Center for Families are very excited to introduce Luis Vasquez, our new Father Outreach Worker.
-Both agencies have jointly hired him part-time to serve our Cambridge dads!
-You will receive updates from him about dads’ events, workshops, resources, playgroups and activities for dads, as well as events for the whole family.
+Cambridge Dads – The Agenda for Children and Center for Families have partnered to bring you Cambridge Dads, a project to support fathers in Cambridge.
+Stay connected with Cambridge Dads to receive updates about dads’ events, workshops, resources, playgroups and activities for dads, as well as events for the whole family.

-- Book distribution at fairs and festivals – over 7,000 books are distributed each year to Cambridge children to help build their home libraries.
+Book distribution at fairs and festivals – More than 7,000 books are distributed each year to Cambridge children to help build their home libraries.

-- Book Bike – the Book Bike provides free books to children under 18 each summer as part of the city’s “Let’s Move, Let’s Eat, Let’s Read!” campaign, in conjunction with DHSP’s Summer Food Program.
-The Book Bike travels to three parks each week.
+Book Bike – The Book Bike provides free books to children under 18 each summer as part of the city’s “Let’s Move, Let’s Eat, Let’s Read!” campaign, in conjunction with DHSP’s Summer Food Program.
+The Book Bike travels to five parks each week.

 For Family Child Care Providers:

-- Family child care support group – Support group meetings are held monthly on Monday nights at 119 Windsor Street, Cambridge.
-For more information and specific dates, contact Kathy Modigliani at firstname.lastname@example.org.
+Family child care support group – Support group meetings are held monthly on Monday nights at 119 Windsor Street, Cambridge.
+For more information and specific dates, contact Rita Rzezuski at email@example.com.